Nevada State Route 34: History

 In the 1950s, the pavement ended and became gravel just past the sand dunes north of Nixon.
 In 1951, the pavement ended 9 mi south of Gerlach.
 In 1953, the paving was still incomplete and State Route 81 from Gerlach to the California state line was not surfaced.
-By 1956, the road was paved to Gerlach and State Route 81 was partly paved from Gerlach to the California State Line.
+By 1956, the road was paved to Gerlach and State Route 81 was partly paved from Gerlach to the California state line.

-Before 1978, SR 34 followed present day SR 447 route, from Gerlach to Wadsworth, Nevada.
+Before 1978, SR 34 followed the route of present-day SR 447 from Gerlach to Wadsworth.